 On Saturday 21 September, tours of the facility will take place throughout the day.
-Join us for a thought-provoking and intriguing insight into how your waste is actually a resource that can help us build a sustainable future.
-Please visit the bottom of this webpage for rules regarding site tours.
+Join us for a thought-provoking day that will show you how your waste is actually a resource that can help us build a sustainable future.
+Please visit the bottom of this webpage for tour rules.

 We work hard to improve the biodiversity on site.
 You can see our beehives on your way into the site.
 Since the hives were installed in 2016 the bees have flourished to produce some very tasty honey.
 Visit our marquee to see if you can get your hands on some in return for a donation to our charity partners Alzheimers UK and Combat Stress.

 Want some upcycling ideas?
 Then check out our craft sessions taking place throughout the day.